centreon/centreon-documentation/versioned_docs/version-22.10/upgrade/centreon-ha/upgrade-from-21-10.md

 ### Removing cron jobs

-The RPM upgrade puts cron jobs back in place on the Central and Databases servers.
+The RPM upgrade puts cron jobs back in place on the central and databases servers.
 Remove them to avoid concurrent executions on central and database nodes:

 ```bash
 rm -rf /etc/cron.d/centreon